SSWConsulting/SSW.Rules.Content/rules/evaluate-slms-vs-azure-cloud-llms/rule.md

 A startup builds a simple FAQ chatbot that answers repetitive customer service questions like “What are your business hours?” or “How do I reset my password?”
 They choose to implement Azure OpenAI services, leading to high operational costs.
 An SLM could have provided the same answers without the extra expense.
 :::
 ::: bad
-Figure: Bad example - Using Azure GPT-4 for simple FAQ tasks incurs high costs, while an SLM would be more cost-effective
+Figure: Bad example - Using Azure OpenAI services for simple FAQ tasks incurs high costs, while an SLM would be more cost-effective
 :::

 ::: greybox